 Aspire Synchro

-- Aspire synchro, Aspire beginner, Aspire pre-preliminary and Aspire preliminary are beginner levels of synchronized skating that are offered at synchronized skating nonqualifying competitions and Compete USA competitions
+• Aspire 1, Aspire 2, Aspire 3 and Aspire 4 are the beginning levels of synchronized skating that are offered at synchronized skating nonqualifying and Compete USA competitions.

 Developmental Levels

-- Preliminary, pre-juvenile, open juvenile, open collegiate, open adult, open masters
+• Preliminary, pre-juvenile, open juvenile, open collegiate, open adult and open masters

 Competitive Levels

-- Juvenile, intermediate, novice, junior, senior, collegiate, adult, masters
+• Juvenile, intermediate, novice, junior, senior, collegiate, adult, masters and senior elite 12

-- Top-performing teams at the junior and senior level can earn the opportunity to be part of Team USA, with two teams going on to represent the United States at the ISU World Junior and ISU World Synchronized Skating Championships
+• Top-performing teams at the junior, senior and senior elite 12 levels can earn the opportunity to be part of Team USA, with two teams going on to represent the United States at the ISU World Junior and ISU World Synchronized Skating Championships

 DREAM Program